 IRE RADIO PODCAST

 Blake is the former host of Investigative Reporters & Editors' podcast, which goes behind the scenes with investigative journalists worldwide.
-He also designed its logo, and continues to draw art for each episode.
+He also designed its logo, and drew episode art.

 One Killer Algorithm | 24 min.